 Malcolm H. Stern-NARA Gift Fund

-The Stern-NARA Gift Fund is a nationally supported program to finance preservation and imaging of valuable research materials now preserved in the National Archives and Records Administration in Washington, D.C.
+The Stern-NARA Gift Fund financed preservation and imaging of valuable research materials now preserved in the National Archives and Records Administration in Washington, D.C.
 These materials consist of microfilm and digitized images of important genealogical records and indexes.
-These materials are produced without government funding, and are then distributed to the 13 National Archives Regional Archives for use by researchers or placed online for access.
-FGS administers this fund and conducts fund raising campaigns to support records preservation of and access to these records.
+These materials were produced without government funding and then distributed to the 13 National Archives Regional Archives for use by researchers or placed online for access.

 Records Microfilmed by the Stern-NARA Gift Fund: